LuciaMellini/Bioinformatics_project/README.md

 For the rendering of the R notebook in `html` and the pdf version of the report, refer to release.

+## References
-[^1]Adam Abeshouse, Jaeil Ahn, Rehan Akbani, Adrian Ally, Samirkumar Amin, Christopher D Andry, Matti Annala, Armen Aprikian, Joshua Armenia, Arshi Arora, et al. _The molecular taxonomy of primary prostate cancer_.
+[1] Adam Abeshouse, Jaeil Ahn, Rehan Akbani, Adrian Ally, Samirkumar Amin, Christopher D Andry, Matti Annala, Armen Aprikian, Joshua Armenia, Arshi Arora, et al. _The molecular taxonomy of primary prostate cancer_.
 Cell, 163(4):1011–1025, 2015